rpm-software-management/dnf/doc/automatic.rst

 The operation of the tool is completely controlled by the configuration file and the command only accepts single optional argument pointing to it.
 If no configuration file is passed from the command line, ``/etc/dnf/automatic.conf`` is used.

 The tool synchronizes package metadata as needed and then checks for updates available for the given system and then either exits, downloads the packages or downloads and applies the packages.
-The outcome of the operation is then reported by a selected mechanism, for instance via the standard output, email or motd messages.
+The outcome of the operation is then reported by a selected mechanism, for instance via the standard output, email or MOTD messages.

 A few default systemd units are provided to enable some standard configurations: